UNO-Babb/Homework2/README.md

 ### Sample Output
 ```
 Current Time 10:41 AM
-The next will arrive in 9 minutes.
+The next bus will arrive in 9 minutes.
 The following bus will arrive in 39 minutes.
 ```